 Free disk space data is not collected in SCCM by default, so in order to collect this information you will need to enable the attribute within the logical disk (SMS_LogicalDisk) class.
 Below are the steps to collect free disk space data.
 Remember that these steps also apply to Current Branch too.

-Open the SCCM console.
+Open the MEMCM / SCCM console.
 Select the Administration node and then Client Settings.
 In the results pane right-click on Default Client Settings and then click on Properties.

 Select Hardware Inventory and then click on Set Classes…

 Locate Logical Disk and select Free Space (MB).
 Finally click on the OK button until you return to the SCCM console.

 At the next hardware inventory cycle all of your clients will start reporting free disk space data back to SCCM.
 Once the hardware inventory cycle is complete, Hardware 01A – Summary of computers in a specific collection will display this information.